R/08-data_visualize.R

 data dictionary, one datatable summarizing statistics (such as mean,

-quartile, most seen value, most recent date, ... , depending on the
+quartile, most common values, most recent date, ... , depending on the

 data type of the variable), two graphs showing the distribution of the